tomysshadow/YAMosse/README.md

 ## Method 1: Tensorflow Hub

 The easiest way to install the YAMNet model is by using Tensorflow Hub.
-All you need to do is use pip to install the `tensorflow-hub` module.
+All you need to do is use pip to install the `tensorflow-hub` package.
 The YAMNet model will be automatically loaded the first time you perform a YAMScan.
-However, installing the `tensorflow-hub` module will also update your Tensorflow version.
+However, installing the `tensorflow-hub` package will also update your Tensorflow version.
 If you would like to stay on an older version of Tensorflow, you should use Method 2 instead.

 ## Method 2: Tensorflow Model Garden